 which way.
 My battered case is old and utility black, with pink floral duct tape wound around the handle that is starting to unstick.
 I’m lucky if both wheels spin in the same direction at the same time.

 I check my boarding pass for the 67th time to be sure I’m in the right place.
-It seems right, but I’ll look again in a minute because I might have read it wrong.
+It seems correct, but I’ll look again in a minute because I might have read it wrong.

 15 min. until boarding.
 Should I find a bathroom?
 I don’t need one, but I might later and I’ll do almost anything to avoid airplane bathrooms.
 Especially after seeing World War Z. That may have been a mistake to mention, because now I’m thinking about zombies.